DrLex0/quake-frogbots/README.md

 7. Greatly improved **water navigation,** which was all over the place (despite being a _Frog_ bot, it was surprisingly bad at swimming).
 Bots are now more robust against less-than-ideally-placed underwater markers, and will no longer get stuck on the water surface for no good reason.

-8. Waypoints through **slime** areas can now be provided if the map has a biosuit and/or pentagram.
-In that case, the bot will avoid those paths until it has picked up one of those items.
+8. Waypoints through **slime** or **lava** areas can now be provided if the map has a biosuit and/or pentagram.
+In that case, the bot will avoid those paths until it has picked up the power-up that protects against the hazard.
 It will desire to pick up the biosuit when it desires to fetch an item from slime.
 Try `efdm13`.

 9. Improved _platform/lift handling,_ especially for button-activated lifts.
 Bots can wait for a platform to come down to avoid being squished, and can handle exits at multiple floors.